-Any Westminster student can take these courses throughout their college career.
+- Any Westminster student can take these Outdoor Skills courses

-These courses can also be counted toward electives for the Minor up to 4 credits as approved by Advisor
+- Outdoor Skills courses can also be counted toward electives for the Outdoor Education & Leadership Minor up to 4 credits as approved by Advisor.

 HPW 240 - Indoor Rock Climbing